0xTdesign/reading-notes/201/class-08.md

 #### How can using certain properties of flexbox negatively impact accessibility?

+The main drawback to using flexbox is the performance issues.
+When using flexbox you can increase your page loading time if you have a large project.
+Also some older browsers may not support it.

 ##### What are some advantages of using flexbox over float?

+The biggest advantage of using Flexbox over float is responsive and mobile-frendly.
+Flex is a very powerful tool and allows the user to create fully responsive websites that will work on all screen sizes and devices.
+You can also easily change the order of elements on the webpage witout making changes to your html.

 ###### How does this topic connect with your long term goals?

+By understanding how flexbox works it will allow me to create responsive and clean looking websites.
+It gives me lots of control over the general layout of the whole website and how I want to display all the content.